velartrill/velartrill.github.io/orig/kestrel.md

 "For the women among you, the suit also comfortably restrains your breasts to hold them in place regardless of your activity level," Nishuin interjects.
 "I understand this can prevent a great deal of pain for baselines.
 Additionally, living in low gravity is like routine use of supportive garments; it can cause your breasts to sag over time.
 Your voidskins will limit this as well by replicating the effects of gravity on your breasts to the greatest possible extent."

 "Ah, interesting.
 Thank you, comrade."
 Nalshan turns back to us.
 "Additionally, the suits contain a venous interface system that can briefly supply emergency oxygen -- longer, with an external hookup -- and purge potentially lethal buildups of carbon dioxide, or other inert gases for that matter.
 This works by deploying micro-needles that pierce your skin and connect your veins to the filtration apparatus. --The winces are warranted, believe me; it's exactly as painful and unpleasant as it sounds, and once the needles have been deployed, you shouldn't try to remove your suit without a medic assisting you.
-But I promise you it's worth it -- if shipboard oxygen reclamation fails or the atmosphere is purged, your suit and helmet will, with enough power, keep you alive until the system can be repaired. voidskins are impermeable to gas, and the gloves -- which I encourage you to wear at all times and remove only when necessary -- form an airtight seal.
-If you already have your suit and gloves on, all you need to go is pull on a helm and you will be fully protected from both decompression and suffocation.
+But I promise you it's worth it -- if shipboard oxygen reclamation fails or the atmosphere is purged, your suit and helmet will, with enough power, keep you alive until the system can be repaired.
+Voidskins are impermeable to gas, and the gloves -- which I encourage you to wear at all times and remove only when necessary -- form an airtight seal.
+If you already have your suit and gloves on, all you need to go is pull on a helm, which will seal automatically, and you will be fully protected from both decompression and suffocation.
 And that only takes a second or two, compared to the thirty seconds or so it takes to suit up, even with practice.

 "In order to help navigate in a microgravity environment, your suit has a number of strong electromagnets, in the feet, the hands, and down the back.
 For instance, you can activate the foot-magnets to let you walk along a metal surface, or set them in repulsor mode to push off from that same surface.

-"Finally, there is the issue of overheating. voidskins use thermoelectric fabrics to purge heat from the body.
+"Finally, there is the issue of overheating.
+Voidskins use thermoelectric fabrics to purge heat from the body.
 Many cadets object to the prospect of wearing a skintight suit and gloves for extended periods because they worry it will make them hot and sweaty.
 In fact, your suit can be precisely adjusted to maintain the level of internal temperature you find most comfortable.
 You can even set different temperatures for different parts of your body.
 So don't worry about discomfort.
 I've found that many long-term ship crew actually get so used to this luxury they even wear their voidskins planetside.
 On their own, voidskins cannot radiate heat particularly effectively in a vacuum; however, their climate-control system integrates with hardsuit heat exchangers for EVA."

 "Of course, there's a lot of extra functionality we've crammed into these things over the centuries, mostly convenience functions, but what I've described are the parts you need to know about and the parts you'll be trained and tested on.
 Keep in mind that most of these features are quite high-energy.
 Since most of you are significantly taller than than your typical *randanin* you actually have a bit of an advantage here; your suits have more room for battery polymer.
 On average, assuming no emergencies and minimal use of the magnav features, your suit's batteries should last about 32 hours, but you should always make sure you recharge it whenever you sleep.
 In all shipboard sleeping quarters, as well as your quarters here in the embassy, you'll find a dock by your bed with flex-fabric cuffs that are wired up to the ship's power grid.
 All you have to do to slip a cuff around your wrist and your suit will begin charging by induction.
 There are induction receptors on both wrists, ankles, and on the neck; you can use any one of these or even more than one at a time if you need to recharge your suit more quickly.
 Your suit will warn you with a painful jolt to the right wrist if the battery is running dangerously low.
 Do *not* let your batteries run out.
 It could very well cost you your life.

 "Every day when you come to class I *will* check to make sure you remembered to recharge your suit overnight and you will be disciplined if you forget.
-Or, if you haven't consented to military discipline, I *will* shake my head and go 'tsk-tsk' at you in front of the whole class."
+Or, if you haven't consented to military discipline, I *will* shake my head and go 'tsk-tsk' at you in front of the whole class, which may well be worse.
+I once reduced a triumvir to tears with a disapproving look."
 He grins.
 "Alright.
 Hopefully by now I've convinced you that void travel is serious business, and not to take off your voidskin without a damned good reason."

 "The consequence of this is that our volume is much emptier.
 There are vanishingly few stargates, no common routes, you're not likely to encounter any other voidcraft, and it's very, very unlikely that anyone will be able to respond in time if you launch a distress beacon.
 This means you need to take everything you might need on a journey with you -- things like medical equipment, redundant critical hardware, replacement parts, and so on.
 And most importantly: firepower.

-"The emptiness of our volume means it's still 'wild.'
+"You may be surprised to learn that the emptiness of our volume means it's still 'wild,' and therefore actually much more dangerous than League or even Imperial volumes.
 You never know when you might encounter slavers or pirates.
 You can't protect yourself simply by 'sticking to the beaten path,' as there is none.
 You can only protect yourself by carrying a bigger gun than the other guy.

 "This means, regrettably, we're going to have to talk about combat.
 Even though none of you will be involved in any aspect of combat unless, all fortune forfend, your ship is actually *boarded,* you still need to be prepared for combat procedures because they affect everyone onboard.